SpacecoinSPACE/spacecoin-docker/README.md

 ### Quick start

 1. Edit SPACE.conf with your configuration, if necessary.
-2. Build `docker build -t spaceworksco/spacecoin .`
+2. Build `docker build -t spaceworksco/spacecoin . --file Dockerfile`
 3. Run `docker run -it -v ~/.SPACE:/root/.komodo/SPACE spaceworksco/spacecoin`
-   (replace `~/.SPACE` by the path in your host in which you want to sync all your data)
+   (replace `~/.SPACE` with the path in your host in which you want to sync all your data)

 ### Useful commands